ennzeey/Customer-Shopping-Behaviour-Python-EDA/README.md

 ### 📉 Exploratory Data Analysis (EDA)

-The datasets really exposed some valuable insights regarding our topic which i'd be sharing some insights
+The datasets really exposed some valuable insights regarding our topic which i'd be sharing some of the observation

 • It was observed that men shopped more than women